avikal07/Budget-Brain/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 🐛 Issues
+## 🐛 Issues & Support

-If you encounter any issues or have suggestions for improvements, please create an issue on the repository.
+If you find a bug, have suggestions, or need help, please [open an issue](../../issues) in the repository.

-## 📞 Support

-For support or questions, please open an issue on the repository or contact the maintainers.

 ---

-Made with ❤️ using React, TypeScript, and Tailwind CSS
+<p align="center">Made with ❤️ using React, TypeScript, and Tailwind CSS</p>